Pferd/resume/README.md

 Resume
 ======

-Development Resume for personal sites using Bootstrap.
+Development Resume for personal sites using Bootstrap and google app engine.